Russo-Persian War (1804–1813): 1813: Treaty of Gulistan

 Russia fought on two frontiers: against the Ottomans between 1806 and 1812; and against the Persians from 1804 to 1813.
-Both frontiers were concluded via treaties: the treaty of Bucharest in 1812 with the Ottoman Empire; and the treaty of Gulistan in 1813 that lasted until 1826 when Russian troops, acting outside of the control of Tsar Nicholas I, occupied Mirak.
+Both frontiers were concluded via treaties: the Treaty of Bucharest in 1812 with the Ottoman Empire; and the Treaty of Gulistan in 1813 that lasted until 1826 when Russian troops, acting outside of the control of Tsar Nicholas I, occupied Mirak.
 Under the Gulistan treaty, Russia was acknowledged as the power in control of the South Caucasus; western and eastern Georgia and the Muslim khanates until Baku and Quba were placed under Russian administration.

 Assessment and aftermath

-Although Russia was recognized as a power over the Caucasus, the success of Treaty of Gulistan was overshadowed by the threat of the Ottomans.
-The Treaty of Bucharest was in favor of the Ottoman Empire which had claimed the territories that Russia conquered during the war: Poti and Anapa, Black Sea port cities as well as Akhalkalaki.
+Although Russia was recognized as a dominant power over the Caucasus, the success of the Treaty of Gulistan was overshadowed by the threat of the Ottomans.
+The Treaty of Bucharest was in favor of the Ottoman Empire which had claimed the territories that Russia conquered during the war: Poti and Anapa, which were Black Sea port cities, as well as Akhalkalaki.
 Still, the conditions of sovereignty were comparatively stable in these years.
 In the complex political map of the South Caucasus, Russia had the means to control the region through defensive lines.

-According to Prof. William Bayne Fisher (et al.):